 - Maintain current inventories of the listed carcinogens; and

-- Ensure fume hoods are tested by Facilities Operations.
+- Ensure fume hoods are tested and certified annually by Facilities Operations.

 In addition to the requirements listed above, if employees work in a laboratory that uses, repackages, releases, handles or stores any of the listed carcinogens (0.1 percent or greater by weight or volume) and engages in animal support activities, the principal investigator / laboratory supervisor must:

 - Perform and certify a hazard assessment that includes animal support activities.
-Provide and require employees to wear clean protective clothing each day of use (i.e., coveralls or pants and shirt, foot covers, head covers, gloves, and appropriate respiratory protective equipment or devices;
+Provide and require employees to wear clean personal protective clothing and equipment each day of use (i.e., coveralls or pants and shirt, foot covers, head covers, gloves, and appropriate respiratory protective equipment or devices);

 - Collect contaminated carcasses in impervious containers which are closed and decontaminated prior to removal from the work area and dispose of waste according to Biohazardous Waste disposal procedures; and